What Is Chronic Prostatitis? Treating Chronic Pelvic Pain in Men

 Some of the other things you could try include the following:

 If you have to sit for long periods as part of your working day, you may find it difficult when your symptoms are flaring up.
 So, try to make yourself comfortable – take a soft cushion to sit on and aim to avoid sitting for too long (try setting a reminder on your smartphone or computer to stand up and stretch your legs every hour or 30 minutes).

 Try complementary therapies

 Some natural therapies may be useful for relieving stress and pain.
-According to Prostate Cancer UK, acupuncture may be useful for pain relief, or you could try a natural treatment that helps you to relax, such as massage.
-Biofeedback therapy – which aims to teach you how to control bodily functions that normally work involuntary – has also been found helpful for CPPS symptoms (iv) (find a biofeedback practitioner by visiting findatherapy.org).
+According to Prostate Cancer UK, there is some research that suggests therapies including aromatherapy, hypnotherapy, acupuncture, reflexology and massage could help you deal with the stress of living with prostate problems (vi).
+Biofeedback therapy – which aims to teach you how to control bodily functions that normally work involuntary – has also been found helpful for CPPS symptoms (vii) (find a biofeedback practitioner by visiting findatherapy.org).

 Natural therapies aren’t widely available on the NHS, so if you decide to look for a private therapist try to find one who’s fully qualified and a member of a professional organisation.

 Taking certain natural supplements may help relieve the symptoms of CPPS and maintain prostate health in general.
 If you’re thinking of taking any of the following nutritional or herbal supplements, remember to tell your doctor or specialist about it before doing so.

 A plant that originates from North America, saw palmetto has been used traditionally by Native Americans for various health conditions, including urinary problems in men.
 These days it’s often recommended by nutritional therapists for prostate enlargement (benign prostatic hyperplasia or BPH) as well as CPPS, though clinical evidence for the use of saw palmetto is largely lacking, with more research needed.